markjprice/apps-services-net8/docs/ch04-gremlin.md

 - The `useLocal` field can be set to true or false to toggle between using the local emulator or your Azure account.
 - The `RequestChargeHeader` field contains the name of the HTTP header sent in a response from the Cosmos DB graph service to show how many RUs the request cost.
 - The `endpointUriLocal` and `primaryKeyLocal` field values are the same for everyone, so enter them exactly as shown.
 - The `account` field contains the name of your Azure Cosmos DB Gremlin API account.
-I used `apps-services-net8-graph`, but you might have used something else.
+I used `apps-services-book-graph`, but you might have used something else.
 - The `primaryKeyCloud` field contains the key for your account.
 It is used for both the .NET SDK and any Gremlin client.
 You must keep this secret.
 - The `endpointUriCloud` field is the same for everyone except the account name part.
 It uses `documents.azure.com` as the domain when using .NET SDK and port 443.
 - To use a Gremlin client, you will need the host name and port number.
 These are different for local emulator and Azure cloud accounts.